 Well, there are a few subtle differences between the two, such as:

-Portrait Photo/Picture A picture/painting of a person mainly emphasizes the face, facial features, and shoulders.
-A representation or illustration of anything such as a person, landscape, building, etc. that is captured using photography.
-It aims to accurately capture the depiction and character of a person, their moods, etc. It can be any image and does not have to accurately represent something (it can be ideal and imaginative).
-Traditionally, the print orientation in portrait photographs has its vertical dimensions longer than the horizontal.
-No such specific rules apply.
+Photo/Picture (General): A representation or illustration of anything such as a person, landscape, building, etc., that is captured using photography.
+It can be any image and does not have to accurately represent reality (it can be ideal or imaginative).

 Is Portrait Photography Hard?